Improwised/kb.repairrabbit.github.io/content/features/holidays.md

 * How can I manage holidays?

-With the help of “ Store closed ”,  Holidays can be managed easily.
+With the help of “Store closed”,  Holidays can be managed easily.
 You can Add, Edit or Delete holidays with help of this feature.
 Process for Adding a holiday

-Go to << “ Store Closed”
+Go to << “Store Closed”
          (screenshot)

-Click on “ New ”
+Click on “New”
          (screenshot)

-Fill all the necessary details, then click on “ Add ”
+Fill all the necessary details, then click on “Add”
          (screenshot)

-As you click on “ Add ” , Holiday will be added.
+As you click on “Add” , Holiday will be added.

 Process for Editing a holiday

-Go to <<  “ Store closed ”
+Go to <<  “Store closed”
          (screenshot)

 Select the holiday in which changes are to be done.
-Then click on “ Edit ”
+Then click on “Edit”
          (screenshot)

 Edit the desired details and click on “Edit”
         (screenshot)

-By clicking on “ Edit ”,  you can save the edited information.
+By clicking on “Edit”,  you can save the edited information.

 Process for Deleting a holiday

-Go to <<  “ Store closed ”
+Go to <<  “Store closed”
          (screenshot)

-Select the holiday which is to be deleted and click on “ Delete ”
+Select the holiday which is to be deleted and click on “Delete”
          (screenshot)

-You will get a message : “ Are you sure ? ”
+You will get a message : “Are you sure ?”

-Click on “ Yes ” to delete the holiday.
+Click on “Yes” to delete the holiday.
          (screenshot)

-As you will click on “ Yes ”, Holiday will be deleted permanently.
+As you will click on “Yes”, Holiday will be deleted permanently.

 * Is created holiday automatically remove after passage of that Date ?

 No, Holiday can’t be removed automatically but you can manually delete it.

-* Is it Possible to link " Store Closed " with Google drive or Outlook ?
+* Is it Possible to link "Store Closed" with Google drive or Outlook ?
 (Customization link)

-If you want this feature, please contact at ( Link of Contact details )
+If you want this feature, please contact on ( Link of Contact details )